 - Donate your time, money or in-kind items to a local shelter, food bank or soup kitchen.

 - Leave the biggest tip you can when you run in to grab your morning coffee.

 - Put your phone down and really listen to a friend or family member who wants to talk.

-- After you rake your leaves, mow your lawn or shovel your driveway, offer to help your neighbor too.
+- After you rake your leaves or mow your lawn offer to help your neighbour too.